-You know what they say, though — you get what you pay for, and with Shopify you get A LOT.
-After a 14-day free trial, you can choose form the Basic plan ($29/mo), Shopify plan ($79/mo), or Advanced plan ($299/mo).
+You know what they say, though — you get what you pay for, and with Shopify, you get A LOT.
+After a 14-day free trial, you can choose from the Basic plan ($29/mo), Shopify plan ($79/mo), or Advanced plan ($299/mo).
 The perk here is no matter what plan you choose, you can sell unlimited products.

 Pros: Every tool you could ever need/want